-- City View Room located on the top floor of 1957 E St. NW, Washington, D.C.
+- citations (Fusion) follow JAMA style guidelines.
+With the exception of scientific or academic texts, do not use citations. - City View Room located on the top floor of 1957 E St. NW, Washington, D.C.
 20052.
 Maximum capacity 200 reception. - class year Preferred style is to reference as first-year, second-year, etc. to designate medical student class and resident year (preferred in stories).
 You may also cite MS (for medical student) and roman numeral designating class after name (Ex.
 Shantum Misra, MSII, submitted an abstract to Fusion).
-For residents, use roman numeral designating class after PGY (post-graduate year).
+For residents, use roman numeral designating class after PGY (postgraduate year).
 (Ex.
-Stephanie Cho, PGY IV, is chief resident in psychiatry.) - clinician a noun referring to any member of the collective group of allied health practitioners, including physicians, advanced practitioners, and other health care providers. - clinical trials capitalize Phase and use roman numerals when referring to the phases of the clinical trial. - Phase I Is it safe?
+Lisa Simpson, PGY IV, is chief resident in psychiatry.) - clinician a noun referring to any member of the collective group of allied health practitioners, including physicians, physician assistants, advanced practitioners, and other health care professionals.
+May be used as a substitute for doctor, but physician is preferred. - clinical trials capitalize Phase and use roman numerals when referring to the phases of the clinical trial. - Phase I Is it safe?
 Researchers look for the highest dose of the new treatment that can be given safely without serious side effects. - Phase II Efficacy; does it work and meet the goals of the treatment? - Phase III Comparing the safety and effectiveness of the new treatment against the current standard of care. - Typically, if Phase III clinical trials show a new drug is more effective and/or safer than the current standard treatment, a new drug application (NDA) is submitted to the FDA (Food and Drug Administration) for approval. - Commencement refers to the specific GW ceremony conferring of degrees on the National Mall.
 It is a proper noun and should always be capitalized.
 Schools and programs do not hold commencement ceremonies, they hold graduation celebrations or diploma ceremonies.
 (Ex.
-Participants in the May 2016 Commencement gathered on the National Mall in the shadow of the Capitol.
-Later that day, more than 5,000 family and friends packed Lisner Auditorium for the annual MD Diploma Ceremony.) - compliment, complement compliment is a noun or verb that means praise or the expression of courtesy; complement is a noun and verb meaning completeness or the process of supplementing something.
+Participants in the May 2016 Commencement gathered on the National Mall.
+Later that day, more than 5,000 family and friends filled Lisner Auditorium for the annual MD Diploma Ceremony.) - compliment, complement compliment is a noun or verb that means praise or the expression of courtesy; complement is a noun and verb meaning completeness or the process of supplementing something.
 (Ex.
 The professor was flattered by his colleague's compliments on his lesson.
-The tie complements his suit.) - composition titles Journals should not be italicized or underlined.
-Refer to AP style for more guidelines.
+The tie complements his suit.)

-- comprise, compose Comprise means to take in, include, embody.
+- composition titles Journals should not be italicized or underlined.
+Refer to AP style for more guidelines. - comprise, compose Comprise means to take in, include, embody.
 Compose means made up of, to create, or put together.
 (Ex.
 The whole is composed of parts.
 Ex.
 The speech comprised four major themes.)
 The whole is not comprised of parts.
 That would be similar to saying "The whole is included of its parts."
 (Ex.
 The SMHS mission comprises four themes: educating a diverse workforce; healing through innovative and compassionate care; advancing biomedical, translational, and health services delivery research with an emphasis on multidisciplinary collaboration; and promoting a culture of excellence through inclusion, service, and advocacy.
 Ex.
 The SMHS Council of Advisers is composed of prominent alumni and health care experts.) - Congress capitalize when referring to the U.S. Senate and the U.S. House of Representatives. - coronavirus A family of viruses, some of which cause disease in people and animals, named for the crownlike spikes on their surfaces.
 Coronaviruses can cause the common cold or more severe diseases such as SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).
 The coronavirus SARS-CoV-2 first appeared in late 2019 in Wuhan, China.
 It causes a respiratory illness now called COVID-19, which stands for coronavirus disease 2019.
 Although acceptable on second reference, avoid using the coronavirus in stories.